beefeaterdry gl 4x5 a 1 aspect ratio 16 9

 does gin taste good straight?

 Some gins can be too harsh to drink neat.
-But if you select a premium gin such as Beefeater Dry Gin or Beefeater 24, you’ll be able to enjoy the spirit’s layered flavour profile on its own.
+But if you select a premium gin such as Beefeater Dry Gin or Beefeater 24, you’ll be able to enjoy the spirit’s layered flavor profile on its own.
 Drinking gin straight is an excellent way to identify the individual botanicals and compare different expressions.

 Gin Cocktails